-Neighbourhood 18 (79ha) comprises the north-western urban edge of Alexandra Hills.
+Neighbourhood 18 comprises the north-western urban edge of Alexandra Hills.
 It is bounded by Finucane Road in the north, McDonald Road in the east, Vienna Road in the west and Scribbly Gums Conservation Area in the south.
+The neighbourhood is approximately 79 ha in area.

-The neighbourhood is predominately urban residential (see Figure 11-35), with a small section of $\underline{U}$ rban Residential 1 where the Nandeebie Centre of Care Retirement Village is located.
+The neighbourhood is predominately urban residential (see Figure 11-35), with a small section of Urban Residential 1 where the Nandeebie Centre of Care Retirement Village is located.
 There is a school and the remaining land use type is open space (parks and conservation).
 A small strip of medium density housing along Hielscher Street is primarily providing housing via the Departments of Housing and Communities.
 In essence this neighbourhood is providing a good range of housing types for families through to retirees and seniors.